 Other Places to Visit

-If you have an additional day, some of the other places to visit include :
+If you have an additional day in KL, some of the other places to visit include :

 KL Tower, Butterfly Park, Merdaka Square ( Independence Square), Bukit Bintang (For Indian stores/restaurants) , Mariamman Temple.